HarperDB/documentation/versioned_docs/version-4.1/install-harperdb/linux.md

 1. An additional volume for storing HarperDB files is attached to the Linux instance
 1. Traffic to ports 9925 (HarperDB Operations API,) 9926 (HarperDB Custom Functions,) and 9932 (HarperDB Clustering) is permitted

-For this example, we will use an AWS Ubuntu Server 22.04 LTS m5.large EC2 Instance with an additional General Purpose SSD EBS volume and the default “ubuntu” user account.
+For this example, we will use an AWS Ubuntu Server 22.04 LTS m5.large EC2 Instance with an additional General Purpose SSD EBS volume and the default "ubuntu" user account.

 ---